2004 Elizabeth II Gold Proof Half Sovereign

 It's a powerful image that has become synonymous with the gold Sovereign and Half Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

-Pistrucci's reverse is paired with Ian Rank-Broadley's portrait of Her Majesty the Queen.
-In use between 1998 and 2015, this fourth official effigy shows a greater degree or realism than its idealised predecessors.
+Pistrucci's design is paired with Ian Rank-Broadley's effigy of Her Majesty Queen Elizabeth II that appears on the obverse of this Half Sovereign.
+Introduced in 1998, this fourth definitive portrait shows a greater degree of realism that its idealised predecessors.
 Broadley's initials - IRB - appear below the truncation of Elizabeth II's neck.

-- The 2003 proof Sovereign features the same designs but twice the amount of gold
+- The 2004 gold proof ‘full’ Sovereign bears the same designs but contains twice the amount of pure gold

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.